Danau5tin/calculator_agent_rl/src/rewards/tool_judge.md

 - **0.3**: Perfect translation of the problem into the *intended* sequence and nesting (or lack thereof) of mathematical operations.

 ## Calculator Syntax & Structure (0.0 - 0.5)
-*(Focuses on generating the correct JSON structure for the *intended and appropriate* operation/structure from the previous step)*
+*(Focuses on generating the correct YAML structure within `<calculator>` tags for the *intended and appropriate* operation/structure from the previous step)*
-- **0.0**: Completely invalid format OR used unsupported patterns (multiple calls, placeholders).
+- **0.0**: Completely invalid format (missing tags, fundamentally broken YAML) OR used unsupported patterns (multiple calls, placeholders).
-- **0.1**: Severe syntax errors (malformed JSON, missing required top-level keys).
+- **0.1**: Severe syntax errors (malformed YAML, incorrect indentation, missing required top-level keys like `operation` or `operands`).
-- **0.2**: Valid JSON for a *single* operation, but fails significantly when *appropriate* nesting is required. **OR** *incorrectly nested* a simple operation that didn't require it, even if syntax is technically valid.
-OR multiple minor errors in a simple call.
+- **0.2**: Valid YAML for a *single* operation, but fails significantly when *appropriate* nesting is required. **OR** *incorrectly nested* a simple operation that didn't require it, even if syntax is technically valid.
+OR multiple minor errors (e.g., incorrect list format, minor indentation issues) in a simple call.
-- **0.3**: Attempts *appropriate* nesting with the correct basic structure but makes significant syntax errors *within* the nested structure.
-OR one major error in a simple, non-nested call.
+- **0.3**: Attempts *appropriate* nesting with the correct basic structure but makes significant syntax errors *within* the nested structure (e.g., incorrect indentation of nested blocks, missing keys in nested objects).
+OR one major error (e.g., missing `operation` key) in a simple, non-nested call.
-- **0.4**: Mostly correct syntax for the *appropriate* structure (simple or nested), but with one or two minor, easily fixable errors.
+- **0.4**: Mostly correct YAML syntax for the *appropriate* structure (simple or nested), but with one or two minor, easily fixable errors (e.g., slight indentation inconsistency, quoting numbers unnecessarily).
-- **0.5**: Perfect calculator syntax, structure, and nesting (when required) according to the schema for the *intended and appropriate* operation.
+- **0.5**: Perfect calculator YAML syntax, structure, indentation, and nesting (when required) according to the schema for the *intended and appropriate* operation.

 ## Answer Format (0.0 - 0.1)
 - **0.0**: The final number presented doesn't match the tool's output for the *intended* calculation, OR the tool call failed/was inappropriate, preventing a valid result comparison.